damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 This means that we expect multiple a merge request per week from you.
 Smaller merge requests are more likely to receive good feedback and will get merged sooner.

+### Review

+Merge request that fixes `Frontend` issue should have `Frontend` label and should be assigned to Frontend Engineer for review.
+All other merge requests should be assigned for review to one of merge request endbosses.
+You can find them on [team page](https://about.gitlab.com/team/).

 ### Ruby Gems

 When building and publishing Gems for GitLab make sure multiple developers have